 Designed to introduce students to the female characters of the Old and New Testaments, including detailed studies of a number of women who appear in the Bible.
-The course explores the role of women in the religious and social culture of the Old and New Testaments.
-Prerequisites: BIBL 1003, 1013, 1023, 1053, or 1063; BIBL 2113 or 2363 recommended or permission of instructor.
+The course explores the role of women in the religious and social

 BIBL 4433.
 Psalms and Wisdom Literature